-- 15. (1) Where the Council requires or directs a staff member to travel on official business outside the borders of the local authority area, the Council must pay to that staff member a subsistence and travelling allowance at the daily rate in accordance with the Central Government Policy Position (P.S.M.
-Circular No. 11 of 2006), as follows - - (a) to the chief executive officer a subsistence and travelling allowance equivalent to that of a Director in the P.S.M.; - (b) to a head of department a subsistence and travelling allowance equivalent to that of a Deputy-Director in the P.S.M.; - (c) to a staff member a subsistence and travelling allowance equivalent to that of a staff member in the P.S.M. - (2) The Council must ensure that the delegation on an official trip may not exceed three staff members unless otherwise approved by the Minister. - (3) The Council must limit the usage of the subsistence and travelling allowance to necessary official trips only. - (4) All official trips outside the borders of Namibia may only be undertaken with the approval of the Minister. - (5) The Council may pay to a staff member, upon prior written approval, N\$1,50 per kilometre travelled by such staff member for the use of his or her private motor vehicle on an official trip and the staff member must submit a declaration of the distance travelled and proof of the fuel purchased during such official trip to the Council.
+15. (1) Where the Council requires or directs a staff member to travel on official business outside the borders of the local authority area, the Council must pay to that staff member a subsistence and travelling allowance at the daily rate in accordance with the Central Government Policy Position (Performance Management System Circular No. 13 of 2003), as follows:

+- (a) to the chief executive officer a subsistence and travelling allowance equivalent to that of a Director in the Performance .Management System.; - (b) to a head of department a subsistence and travelling allowance equivalent to that of a Deputy-Director in the Peformance Management System; - (c) to a staff member a subsistence and travelling allowance equivalent to that of a staff member in the Performance Management System.

+(2) The Council must ensure that the delegation on an official trip may not exceed three staff members unless otherwise approved by the Management Committee.

+(3) The Council must limit the usage of the subsistence and travelling allowance to necessary official trips only.

+(4) All official trips outside the borders of Namibia may only be undertaken with the approval of the Minister.

+(5) The Council may pay to a staff member, upon prior written approval, N\$1,50 per kilometre travelled by such staff member for the use of his or her private motor vehicle on an official trip and the staff member must submit a declaration of the distance travelled and proof of the fuel purchased during such official trip to the Council.

-Foreign expert
+Foreign experts

-- 16. (1) For the purposes of this rule "foreign expert" means a person who is not a Namibian citizen or a permanent resident with expert knowledge or expertise in a field where there is a lack of such knowledge or expertise in Namibia. - (2) The Council may, in line with Namibia's affirmative action laws and policies, appoint a foreign expert to train staff members of the Council in a field where there is a lack of knowledge or expertise in Namibia. - (3) The Council may appoint a staff member as an understudy to a foreign expert. - (4) At the end of every 6 months starting from the date of appointment of the foreign expert, he or she must file a report with the Council denoting the progress of all the understudies assigned under him or her.
+16. (1) For the purposes of this rule "foreign expert" means a person who is not a Namibian citizen or a permanent resident with expert knowledge or expertise in a field where there is a lack of such knowledge or expertise in Namibia.

+(2) The Council may, in line with Namibia's affirmative action laws and policies, appoint on conditions a foreign expert to train staff members of the Council in a field where there is a lack of knowledge or expertise in Namibia.

+(3) The Council may appoint a staff member as an understudy to a foreign expert.

+(4) At the end of every six months starting from the date of appointment of the foreign expert, he or she must file a report with the Council denoting the progress of all the understudies assigned under him or her.